UniPiTechnology/evok/docs/installation.md

 reboot
 ```

 It is possible that some (or all) of the above steps have already been finished previously.
 In that case simply continue on with the next steps.
 Performing all the steps will ensure you have the latest version of the software installed.
-You can use the same commands to update your EVOK package distribution to a new version.
+You can use the same commands to update your Evok package distribution to a new version.

 ## Installation process on Neuron/Unipi1.X family controllers with fresh RaspberryPi OS

-In order to install EVOK on Neuron/Unipi1.X you will need an SD card with a standard (Lite) RaspberryPi OS.
+In order to install Evok on Neuron/Unipi1.X you will need an SD card with a standard (Lite) RaspberryPi OS.
 We recommended enable SSH via RaspberryPi OS imager.

-To install EVOK itself first connect to your controller using SSH.
+To install Evok itself first connect to your controller using SSH.
 The username and password for Raspberry Pi OS are set using the Raspberry Pi OS Imager.
 After you connect to your controller execute the following commands:

 === "For Neuron"